tellor-io/disputable-values-monitor/README.md

 [SEE THE APP](https://tellor-disputables.herokuapp.com/)

 ## to do:
-### 1. getting/displaying events
-- parse the `queryId` and value submitted for each NewReport event.
-- check new events every loop to update dashboard
-- filter out duplicate events
-- add unique events as new rows to dashboard

-### 2. display updates
+### 1. display updates
-- add time submitted column
-- parse timestamp into ET

 - check if disputable
 - fetch values for that `queryId`.
 - compare event data value and fetched value.
 - update dashboard & sends alert if event value is disputable.

-### 3. tests
+### 2. tests
 - add unit tests for all funcs

-### 4. app deployment
+### 3. app deployment
 - fix env vars not being found by heroku deployed app
 - move deployed app to paid team heroku (so doesn't shut down when not used)

+### 4. make modular
+- make it easy to use things from this repo in reporter software, or at least easy to move them over there

 ## nice-to-have improvement:
+- parse timestamp into ET
 - make explorer link column into hyperlink: [source](https://discuss.streamlit.io/t/make-streamlit-table-results-hyperlinks-or-add-radio-buttons-to-table/7883)